UedaTakeyuki/mh-z19/README.md

 {'SS': 232, 'UhUl': 10738, 'TT': 61, 'co2': 734, 'temperature': 21}
 >>>
 ```

-Despite, I think the TT value might NOT be related to the ambient temperature, but also this might be a internal thermal sensor value which is pair with a infrared heater they are necessary for measuring CO2 concentration by NDIR (Non-dispersive Infrared) method.

-So, returned temperature value might be not match with real temperature.
-Please refer detail about my argument as [Is the undocumented TT value on the responses of command 0x86 really related to the ambient temperature?](https://github.com/UedaTakeyuki/mh-z19/wiki/Is-the-undocumented-TT-value-on-the-responses-of-command-0x86-really-related-to-the-ambient-temperature%3F).

 ### Use specific serial device.
 In case you should use specific serial device instead of Raspberry Pi default serial device which this library automatically select, for example in case to need to use /dev/ttyUSB0 for **FT232 usb-serial converter** as [issue#12](https://github.com/UedaTakeyuki/mh-z19/issues/12), you can specify serial device by **--serial_device** option as follows: